jamilsamouh/Binance-Dashboard/README.md

 ```bash
 python heatmap_binning_app.py
 ```
+4- Prses on the HTTPS:// URL that is provided to open up the dashboard and you can check the terminal for the Time Ellapsed for reading the data and plotting each graph

 **Important:** you must stop running the script or it will run FOREVER so to do that press `CTRL+C` on the command line